backtrackbaba/cowin/README.md

 ## Get all the available centers in a pin code

-Use this method to lookup for centers based on a `pin_code`.
+Use this method to lookup for centers based on a `pin_code` or a list of `pin_codes`.
 By default, the method looks-up for slots with today's date.
 For any other dates pass the date in DD-MM-YYYY format.

 ```python